benhoyt/benhoyt.github.com/writings/index.md

 ## Technical writing

+* [GoAWK](/writings/goawk/) is an AWK interpreter written in Go, and this article describes how I wrote it, tested it, and measured and improved its performance.
+(Nov&nbsp;2018)
 * [LoxLox](/writings/loxlox/) is an interpreter for *Crafting Interpreters'* Lox programming language written in Lox!
 (Oct&nbsp;2018)
 * [Littlelang](/writings/littlelang/) is a dynamically-typed programming language I designed and wrote an interpreter for in Go (and in littlelang itself!).
 (Dec&nbsp;2017)
 * [Learning Go](/writings/learning-go/) describes how I learnt the basics of Go (its good parts as well as a few quirks) by porting a medium-sized web backend from Python.
 (Nov&nbsp;2017)